henesy/henesy.github.io/2019/09/01/0/index.md

 4. Mb2 on `Edit.Locate`
 5. Jump to position occurs

-All "windows" are referred to as Texts.
+All windows are referred to as Texts.
 All Texts are editable.
 All Texts have a Title Bar which is not editable.
 Title Bar contents can be selected with mb3 and/or executed with mb2.

 There are some special symbols found in arguments to commands: